"

 Example 9.4.7.
 Method #2: Using interval inversions

-- Example 9.4.7C: Once you identify the answer, write the note (F-sharp) an octave lower, so that it is below the given note.
+• Example 9.4.7C: After you find the answer, write the note (F sharp) one octave lower so that it is below the given note.

-By using the interval inversion, you can use a technique you have already learned: writing intervals above.
+By applying interval inversion, you can utilize a technique you’ve already learned: writing intervals above.

 Writing Intervals Below